egmont-security-team/mde-fixit-integration/README.md

 - [Critical Exposure Requests](#critical-exposure-requests): Create a FixIt request for devices hit by a `critical` exposure CVE.

-- [High Exposure Requests](#high-exposure-requests): Create a FixIt request for devices hit by a `high` exposure CVE after 25 days.

 ### Detailed description

 #### Inactive Devices